kietnguyen2003/chat_app_websocket/backend/README.md

 ### Code Style

-- Follow Go conventions
+- Follow Go conventions and idiomatic patterns
 - Use meaningful variable names
-- Add error handling for all operations
+- Add comprehensive error handling for all operations
-- Validate input data
+- Validate and sanitize all input data
+- Write clear comments for complex logic

 ## 🚀 Deployment